How to Control DLNA Device Access in Windows 11

 Advanced Troubleshooting and Registry Settings

-For advanced users, you can verify the registry path for media sharing settings at: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Media Center.
-Warning: Modifying the registry incorrectly can cause system issues.
+For those comfortable with more advanced settings, you can check the registry path for media sharing at: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Media Center.
+Be careful: Changing the registry incorrectly can cause problems with your system.

 Summary